Hong Kong blaze: Residents kept in dark over contractor’s safety record

 The fines were issued for violations of an industrial-safety ordinance between 2016 and 2019, according to Labour Department records.
 Offences under the code are typically prosecuted in a magistrate's court.

-This account of how Prestige won a HK$330 million ($42.4 million) renovation contract on Will Power's recommendation, as well as the cascade of concerns about spiraling costs and fire hazards that followed, is based on interviews with two dozen people and a review of construction and regulatory records.
+This account of how Prestige won a HK$330 million (US$42.4 million) renovation contract on Will Power's recommendation, as well as the cascade of concerns about spiralling costs and fire hazards that followed, is based on interviews with two dozen people and a review of construction and regulatory records.

 Residents, including some with experience in construction, repeatedly complained about workers smoking on-site and Prestige's use of flammable material in places like the scaffolding.
 They also made an aborted effort to revoke the firm's contract.